TheToto318/IoT_stack/README.md

 Project scripts are based in the fallowing languages/tools :
 - Dynamic website : HTML/PHP/JS
 - Metrics generator script : Bash
-- MQTT metrics parser : PHP and NodeRed
+- MQTT metric parser : PHP and NodeRed
 - Databases :
-  - NodeRed : InfluDB 1.8
+  - NodeRed : InfluxDB 1.8
   - Dynamic website : MariaDB

 This project was made for an final assesement exam the 'SAE 23' of the BUT Réseaux et Télécoms by three students of the Blagnac college.